Last updated: November 2018

 Additionally, your information, including special category and criminal conviction data, may be disclosed to our reassurer and to any other insurance company to whom you apply for products or services.

-If you’ve been introduced to us by another company (such as a bank, insurer or building society), we may share your information with them to enable them to:
+If you’ve been introduced to us by another company (e.g. bank, insurer, building society, your employer or their financial adviser), we may share your information with them to enable them to:

 - Carry out market research, statistical analysis and customer profiling.